joneubank/adventofcode/README.md

 **P1**: Simple version of problem, test all routes, if longer than current shortest then stop checking and go to next permutation
 **P2**: Same as P1 but find the longest route.

+### Day 10
+Simple string manipulation, repeat for x steps and print answer.
+Both problems combined in single file

+### Day 11
+Alpha string incrementing letters.
+Testing each combination to see if it passes a set of regex/pattern rules.
+Both problems combined in one file as its the same problem twice.